timofurrer/devheart/README.md

 wget -O- http://bit.ly/2hleY1S | sh
 ```

-## Wow, did I really just hear Master Tux's heart?
+## Wow, did I really just hear Tux's heart?

 Yes, sure!

-So, we could assume that Master Tux's heart are the CPUs.
-Now, depending on how stressed those CPUs are, Master Tux will feel healthy or not.
+So, we could assume that Tux's heart are the CPUs.
+Now, depending on how stressed those CPUs are, Tux will feel healthy or not.
 See, `dmesg` for more information.

 ## Awesome!
 Let's run it in production ...